okfde/froide/docs/configuration.rst

 --------------------------

-You can set your site up and test it out in a production environment while sending public body e-mails not to the public bodies but to another mail server.
+You can set your site up and test it out in a production environment while sending public body emails not to the public bodies but to another mail server.
 Use the following settings::

     FROIDE_DRYRUN = True